 4. When you get back around to the start of the stitching, cut the perle cotton so the end butts right up to the start and then stitch over it, taking a few extra stitches beyond the start.
 The raw ends will be virtually invisible.

 5. Next, carefully trim the excess fabric off, as close to the stitched perle cotton as you can get without cutting the stitching.
 If you happen to snip 1 or 2 stitches, don’t worry.
 Small errors will be covered later.

 6. Using a hand-sewing needle threaded with a heavy-weight thread (I use buttonhole thread), take just one stitch through each corner of your piece.
 Cut the thread off, leaving 2 long tails at each corner (each about 3″ long).
 These thread tails are going to prevent the problems that often occur when you stitch around corners.

 7. Zigzag over the perle cotton and the edge again.
 As you approach a corner, grab the thread tails and use them to guide the stitching up to the corner.
 Stop, with your needle down at the corner, pivot, and use the thread tails to pull the corner gently toward the back, under the foot, while you smoothly stitch into the next straight side.
 When you are finished, you can just pull the thread tails out and discard them.

-Terry demonstrates her technique for how to bind a quilt on the 600 series of "Quilting Arts TV."
-If you're looking for advice and ideas for how to bind a quilt, create surface designs, improve your stitching techniques, designing a quilt, and more, "QATV" series downloads will solve your problems and inspire you.
+Terry demonstrates her technique for how to bind a quilt on the 600 series of “Quilting Arts TV” and also in this free guide to binding and finishing (along with four other great techniques).
+If you’re looking for advice and ideas for how to bind a quilt, create surface designs, improve your stitching techniques, designing a quilt, and more, “QATV” series downloads will solve your problems and inspire you.